wavebyrd/great_expectations/docs/docusaurus/docs/cloud/expectations/manage_expectations.md

 description: Create and manage Expectations in GX Cloud.
 ---

-You can manually create Expecatations and use several different GX Cloud features to generate Expecations.
+You can manually create Expectations and use several different GX Cloud features to generate Expectations.

 This page provides instructions for working with Expectations.
 To learn about Expectation types and options, see the [Expectations overview](/cloud/expectations/expectations_overview.md).
 To learn about the Expectation changelog at the Data Asset level, visit [Manage Data Assets](/cloud/data_assets/manage_data_assets.md#view-data-asset-history).